Student Initiated Activities

 NaNo WriMo (National Novel Writing Month)

 Pumas!
 November is almost here and with that, brings a fun opportunity for all you creative writers!
 NaNoWriMo, also known as National Novel Writing Month, is a chance to put your creative writing to the test.
 Your mission: Write an entire novel in just one month!
 Last year, we had over 30 participants at Preston, from all grade levels.
 This year, let’s beat that!
 Come be one of over 300,000 participants worldwide who tries to make your NaNoWriMo writing goal.
 It’s low pressure and really fun to connect with our writing community at Preston.

-If you are interested in joining us this year, or just want to know more, come to our informational meeting with Mrs. Decker and Mrs. Dudley on Monday, October 29th at 7:15 am in room S212.
 We’ll help you get set up to participate for the month of November.
-We’ll meet each Monday in November at 7:15 am for any writers who want to check in and support each other.
+We’ll meet each Monday in November at 7:30 am for any writers who want to check in and support each other.
 You can also still participate even if you can’t make the morning meetings.
 Just come ask Mrs. Decker or Mrs. Dudley for details and to get set up.
 LET THE WRITING BEGIN!

 Day/Time: Sept - May